rbisdorff/Digraph3/docSphinx/tutorial.rst

 Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* >= *Konstanz* >= *München* >= *Berlin Humboldt* supported by a (0.133 + 1.0)/2 = 56.7% majority of subjects [31]_ (see :numref:`chordlessCircuits` circuit 29 above).
 In the *Copeland* ranking result shown in :numref:`ninetiledHeatmap`, they appear positioned in fact respectively at rank 10, 4 and 6.

 The occurrence of so many outranking circuits in digraph *dg*, makes now any *forced* linear ranking doubtful, independently of the specific ranking rule we might apply.
-To effectively check the quality of our previous *rating-by-ranking* result, we shall compute now a direct sorting into 9-tiles of the enrolment quality scores, without using any outranking digraph based ranking rule.
+To effectively check the quality of our previous *rating-by-ranking* result, we shall compute now a direct sorting into 9-tiles of the enrolment quality scores, without using any outranking digraph based ranking rule (see tutorial on :ref:`rating with multiple incommensurable criteria <QuantilesRating-Tutorial-label>`).

 Rating the University enrolment quality by quantiles sorting ............................................................